 Things to do in Norfolk

 Nicknamed ‘Britain’s Magical Waterland,’ the Norfolk Broads make up a network of waterways throughout the county.
 The best way to see it is, of course, by boat.
 Either join a tour or book your own.
+There's plenty of things to do in Norfolk.
 The village of Horsey is a great starting point and it’s just 10 miles from our Great Yarmouth Acle Hotel.
 You’ll be treated to a windmill as soon as you get going.
 For something different, go to Bewilderwood.
 Located a 25 minute drive from our Norwich Central Riverside Hotel, this is a myths and legends themed adventure park.
 Expect treehouses, zipwires and boat trips.